v8/v8.dev/src/blog/oilpan-pointer-compression.md

 <!-- markdownlint-enable no-space-in-code -->
 :::

-With some additional attributes we taught clang to treat the global base as constant (via attributes) and thereby indeed perform only a single load within a context.
+With some additional attributes we taught clang to treat the global base as constant and thereby indeed perform only a single load within a context.

 ### Avoiding decompression at all